doniBuc/php-ajax-crud-with-login-authentication/README.md

-# PHP CRUD with Login Authentication
+# PHP AJAX CRUD with Login Authentication

 Easy to use PHP CRUD with login authentication, live search and datatables using AJAX.